 Following the abstract, 3-6 key words should be given for subject indexing.

 For Clinical Trials please see the section below.

 Introduction: should state the purpose of the investigation and give a short review of pertinent literature.

 Materials and methods: should be described in detail with appropriate information about patients or experimental animals.
 Use of abbreviations renders the text difficult to read; abbreviations should be limited to SI units of measurement and to those most commonly used, e.g. VSD, ASD, CABG (abbreviations should not be included in headings and extensions should be included at first mention).
 Generic names of drugs and equipment should be used throughout the manuscript, with brand names (proprietary name) and the name and location (city, state, country) of the manufacturer in brackets when first mentioned in the text.

 Results: should be reported concisely and regarded as an important part of the manuscript.
 They should be presented either in tables and figures, and briefly commented on in the text, or in the text alone.
 Repetition of results should be avoided!
-For statistical analysis, follow the 'Guidelines for data reporting and nomenclature' (Ann Thorac Surg 1988).
+For statistical analysis, follow the ‘Statistical and data reporting guidelines’ (Eur J Cardiothorac 2015).

 Discussion: is an interpretation of the results and their significance with reference to pertinent work by other authors.
 It should be clear and concise.
 The importance of the study and its limitations should be discussed.